What This Article Covers

 However, this is all counted as SAP ECC.
 So is the right answer to count one product or to count six products?

 We decided to count this is six products, only because it is consistent with how SAP has broken out its products in its product database.
 When measured this way, SAP currently as 309 products.

 - Product Status?: (which we coded as either Active, Niche, or on Life Support).
-Active is the assignment to products that are being sold at a good to a reasonable rate. these are viable products that made up common discussion points on SAP projects and are common sources of conversation among those in SAP.
-The Niche assignment is for viable products that are rarely implemented.
-The Life Support assignment is for products that really don’t have any following.
+Active is the assignment to products that are being sold at a good at a reasonable rate.
+These are viable products that made up common discussion points on SAP projects and are common sources of conversation among those in SAP.
+The Niche assignment is for sustainable products that are rarely implemented.
+The Life Support assignment is for products that don’t have any following.

-There is certainly some judgment in assigning these codes per product.
+There is undoubtedly some judgment in assigning these codes per product.

 For instance, some products like Business Objects definitively in the “driver of SAP revenues” category, while other products are more questionable as to which category they fall into.
 We applied out judgment from our longtime research into SAP.